smartlogic/chef-cap-content/content/1-introduction/1-welcome.md

+# _Deploying Rails Applications with Chef and Capistrano_

+# Introduction

-# Welcome
+## Welcome

-## Hello World
+### Hello World

 This guide is one path towards automatic, managed, and repeatable server setup and application deployment for Rails applications with Chef and Capistrano.
-It is based on how the process works at [SmartLogic Solutions](http://smartlogicsolutions.com/).
+It is based on how deploying Ruby on Rails applications works at [SmartLogic Solutions](http://smartlogicsolutions.com/).
 There are many other approaches, and it is best to find and tailor one that works for you.
 Hopefully this can be a solid starting place for you.